microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

 ![MiniEngine Screenshot](Screenshot.png)
 ## Raytracing Modifications

-This is a modified version of MiniEngine that uses the D3D12 Raytracing Fallback Layer for a series of effects
+This is a modified version of MiniEngine that uses the D3D12 Raytracing Fallback Layer for a series of effects.

 The keys '1'...'7' can also be used to cycle through different modes (or using Backspace to open up the MiniEngine and going to Application/Raytracing/RaytraceMode):
 * *Off* - [1] Full rasterization.